phyletica/phyletica.github.io/slides/git-intro/slides.md

 ```

 <p class="fragment fade-up">
-What this does is *fetch* any new commits to the 'remote' branch
+What this does is <b>fetch</b> any new commits to the 'remote' branch
-'origin/master' and then *merge* those new commits into the 'local' branch
+'origin/master' and then <b>merge</b> those new commits into the 'local' branch
 'master'
 </p>